How To Choose The Best Rimfire Cartridge

 22 Long Rifle

 After being introduced in the 1880s, the 22 LR has been used for small-game hunting, competition and just shooting fun.
-A great all-around cartridge, ammunition is usually affordable and available (under normal market conditions).
-Those looking to teach a youngster to shoot should look to the 22 LR, as the recoil is nearly non-existent and it’s offered in many styles.
-Considered by many to be the most popular caliber in the country, the 22 LR is also an ideal choice for varmint control and for filling the freezer with small game.
+A great all-around cartridge, ammunition is usually affordable and available.
+Those looking to teach a newcomer to shoot should look to the 22 LR, as the recoil is nearly non-existent and it’s offered in many styles.
+Considered by many to be the most popular cartridge in the U.S., the 22 LR is also an ideal choice for varmint control and for filling the freezer with small game.
+Great varmint loads include CCI’s Stinger and Mini-Mag HP.
+For small game, opt for the speedy Velocitor or Quiet-22 Segmented HP.
+Target shooters will want to check out Green Tag, Standard Velocity and Clean-22.

 22 WMR